serverless/blog/posts/2018-02-05-serverless-dashboard-plugin-for-atom.md

 Open the app files in atom.

-To use the Serverless Dashboard plugin, locate the 'Serverless Dashboard' item on 'Packages' menu list as shown below:
+To use the Serverless Dashboard plugin, locate the 'Serverless Dashboard' item on the 'Packages' menu list as shown below:

 ![Post install](https://user-images.githubusercontent.com/8188/35174627-0685b0b2-fd3e-11e7-85f0-a4b83d6b7edb.png)
 *Post installation*